apache/spark/docs/web-ui.md

 * **Batch Duration.** The process duration of each batch.
 * **Operation Duration.** The amount of time taken to perform various operations in milliseconds.
 The tracked operations are listed as follows.
-    * addBatch: Adds result data of the current batch to the sink.
+    * addBatch: Time taken to read the micro-batch's input data from the sources, process it, and write the batch's output to the sink.
+This should take the bulk of the micro-batch's time.
-    * getBatch: Gets a new batch of data to process.
+    * getBatch: Time taken to prepare the logical query to read the input of the current micro-batch from the sources.
-    * latestOffset: Gets the latest offsets for sources.
+    * latestOffset: Time taken to query the sources whether they have new input data.
     * queryPlanning: Generates the execution plan.
     * walCommit: Writes the offsets to the metadata log.